 Having a leadership role in any organization is difficult, regardless of the industry.
-Law firm leaders, in particular, have a herculean task, to be sure.
-The legal profession continues to face unprecedented levels of change, bringing forth seemingly insurmountable challenges, but also incredible opportunities for those who are open to embracing the evolving landscape.
+Leaders of professional services firms, in particular, have a herculean task.
+Law, accounting and other professional services continue to face unprecedented levels of change, bringing forth seemingly insurmountable challenges, but also incredible opportunities for those who are open to embracing the evolving landscape.

-1. Plan ahead for marketing.
-Haphazard tactics lead to haphazard results.
+1. In marketing, haphazard tactics lead to haphazard results.

-The best thing you can do for your firm right now is to prepare to kick off 2019 on the right foot by creating a legal marketing plan (or instructing your legal marketing agency to do so).
-The truth is, it’s fairly easy to do if you know where to start.
-The key is to identify your marketing goals for the year — whether they’re related to brand recognition, lead generation or events.
-You need to set specific, measurable, actionable, relevant and time-bound (S.M.A.R.T.) goals so you can establish a marketing plan that makes sense for your law firm, and then stick with it.
+One of the best things you can do for your firm is to create a marketing plan, and it’s fairly easy to do if you know where to start.
+The key is to identify your marketing goals for the year — whether they’re related to brand recognition, lead generation, events, etc. For the greatest impact, you have to set specific, measurable, actionable, relevant and time-bound (S.M.A.R.T.) goals, and then commit to working on them.

-Once your plan is in place, build a budget to fund these activities, so you’re sure of the opportunity to succeed.
-Many firms do this in reverse; budgeting first and then setting course — to their detriment.
-Setting a budget without a roadmap for your marketing strategy is no different than quoting a fee for a case when you haven’t taken the time to figure out what’s involved, what kind of expertise you’ll need or whether you can even do the work.
+Once your plan is in place, build a budget to fund these activities.
+Many firms do this in reverse, budgeting first and then setting course, to their detriment.
+Setting a budget without a roadmap for your marketing strategy is no different from quoting a fee for a case when you haven’t taken the time to figure out what’s involved, what kind of skills you’ll need or whether you can even do the work.

 2. Figure out what you need to measure.
 Then, actually measure it … and report on it!

-Key performance indicators (KPIs) provide law firm management with the information needed to make intelligent decisions that may include a necessary course correction.
-But no one data point tells the whole story.
-Instead, your KPI dashboard should reflect data on the performance metrics that not only matter most to your practice but also tell the most complete story about whether your firm is meeting its goals.
-Solid trends gleaned from the most complete picture of data about your firm’s overall performance are most easily reflected in a dashboard with six to eight KPIs or metrics.
+Key performance indicators (KPIs) provide firm management with the information needed to make intelligent decisions, including a course correction if necessary — but no one data point tells the whole story.
+Instead, your KPI dashboard should reflect data about the performance metrics that not only matter most to your practice but also tell the most-complete story about whether your entire firm is meeting its goals.
+We recommend a dashboard with six to eight KPIs to get the best picture about your firm’s overall performance.

-Which leads to this point: You can’t measure what you don’t track.
-The first step in establishing your KPI dashboard is looking at the data that are already available in your firm’s practice management and financial systems.
-Make an inventory of the data being collected and determine whether there are any gaps between what you have and what you need.
+This leads to a golden rule of data-driven marketing and business development: You can’t measure what you don’t track.
+After identifying your KPIs, the next step is to look at the data that are already available in your firm’s practice management and financial systems.
+Make an inventory of the data being collected, and determine whether there are any gaps between what you have and what you need.

-If you don’t already have a dashboard, a good management consultant and strategist can help you figure out the right combination of data points that will tell you what you need to know.
+If you don’t already have a dashboard, a good marketing or business development consultant can help you figure out the right combination of data points to tell you what you need to know.
 Ideally, your firm is using systems that are integrated with each other, so customizing your data collection and building the reports you need is a bit more streamlined.

-3. Find ways your firm can actually innovate and then leverage them as differentiators.
+3. Find ways your firm can actually innovate and then leverage these differentiators.

-Take law firm diversity initiatives, as an example.
-Having a diversity initiative is not innovative, but I had a law firm client who flipped the concept on its head.
-Instead of touting the existence of a diversity program, they executed an initiative to interview and accept only diverse candidates for their Summer Associate program.
-For most firms, Summer Associate programs provide a pool of talent for hiring eventual first-year associates.
-By instituting a diverse candidate profile for Summer Associates, the firm was being innovative in the way they ensured a pipeline of diverse talent for their First-Year Associate class.
-They didn’t just do it — they celebrated it and used it to differentiate themselves from every other firm that merely touted the existence of a diversity initiative.
+Take law firm diversity initiatives as an example.
+Having a diversity initiative is not innovative, but one law firm client flipped the concept on its head.
+Instead of touting the existence of a diversity program, they executed an initiative to interview and accept only diverse candidates for their summer associate program.
+For most firms, summer associate programs provide a pool of talent for hiring eventual first-year associates.
+By instituting a diverse candidate profile for summer associates, the firm was innovative in the way they ensured a pipeline of diverse talent for their first-year associate class.
+They also didn’t just do it — they celebrated it and used it to differentiate themselves from every other firm that merely touted the existence of a diversity initiative.

 The point is this: Innovation comes in different forms for different firms.
-Embrace what works for your firm and then celebrate it so your firm can stand out from the crowd.
+Embrace what works for your firm, and then celebrate it so you can stand out from the crowd.

 4. Fill your pipeline with rich business development opportunities.

-One of the biggest challenges for any attorney is bringing in new business, so building an active pipeline for business development can make the difference between a great year and a so-so or bad year.
-The pipeline — sometimes called the sales funnel — is where all of your marketing, public relations and branding efforts come to fruition by attracting business leads “in the door.”
-While today’s law firms — big and small — have become more savvy about developing and refining their brands, logos, websites and marketing collateral (or they hire high-quality consultants to do it for them), many still ignore the pipeline, which has to be filled with leads that represent opportunities for new business.
+One of the biggest challenges for any professional is bringing in new business, so building an active pipeline for business development can make the difference between a great year and a so-so or bad year.
+The pipeline (sometimes called the sales funnel) is where all of your marketing, public relations and branding efforts come to fruition by bringing business leads “in the door.”
+While today’s firm, big and small, have become more savvy about developing and refining their brands, logos, websites and marketing collateral, many still ignore the pipeline, which has to be filled with leads that represent opportunities for new business.

-Set yourself up for success in 2019 by putting plans in place for a strategic and concerted effort to not only grab the low-hanging fruit from existing clients, but also identify where your new business opportunities are coming from.
-In a multi-practice firm, it’s critical for each practice to identify their list of targets for relationship expansion and their list of targets for new business.
-Law firm leaders and business developers can help bridge the gap to get practices working together, especially when they have common business targets.
+Put plans in place for a strategic and concerted effort to not only grab the low-hanging fruit from existing clients, but also identify where your new business opportunities are coming from.
+In a multi-practice firm, it’s critical for each practice to identify their list of targets for relationship expansion and for new business.
+Firm leaders and business developers can help bridge the gap to get practices working together, especially when they have common business targets.

 5. Ask the hard question: Is it time to stop practicing and focus on the business?

 Believe it or not, this is an important question to ask.
-Many law firm leaders, particularly in small firms, are also the firm’s rainmakers or primary practitioners.
-That model may work well during the firm’s formative years, while the headcount is small and the client base is manageable.
-But for any firm with designs on growth or acquisition of market share, this governance model is not sustainable.
-Law firm leaders who seek to grow their firms must embrace “the new normal” of the legal industry: The firm must be run more like a business.
+Many firm leaders, particularly in small firms, are also the firm’s rainmakers or primary practitioners.
+That model may work well during the firm’s formative years, while the headcount is small and the client base is manageable, but for any firm with designs on growth or acquisition of market share, this governance model is not sustainable.
+Firm leaders who seek to grow their firms must embrace the new normal: The firm must be run more like a business.
 This is difficult for many firms because the managing partner still has to be compensated, but the compensation model is structured around hours and client acquisition.
 Administration and governance typically aren’t factors.

-With the Big Four nipping at your heels (and this is true across the board, regardless of firm size), you do your firm a disservice by not removing the burden of practicing law from your leadership.
-It’ll soon be 2019, and there are newer and better ways to be compensated for your leadership.
+With the Big Four nipping at your heels (and this is true across the board, regardless of firm size), you do your firm a disservice by not removing the burden of practicing from your leadership.
+There are newer and better ways for your leadership to be compensated.
 Do yourself a favor and focus on the business.

-All law firm leaders, regardless of their firm’s size, recognize the delicate need to balance their professional responsibilities as lawyers and their leadership responsibilities within their firms.
-By giving these five keys a little love and attention, you’re likely to be a lot closer to success in 2019.
+All firm leaders, regardless of their firm’s size, recognize the delicate need to balance their professional responsibilities as practitioners with their leadership responsibilities within their firms.
+By giving these five keys a little love and attention, you’ll improve the likelihood of long-term success.

-If you are struggling in your management and leadership consulting, business development or marketing strategy, reach out to Terry M. Isner at email@example.com.
+If you are struggling with your business development or marketing strategy, reach out to Terry M. Isner, at email@example.com